-Our skin is our body’s largest surface area for absorption, yet we carelessly cover it in chemically saturated fabrics, treated the toxic route for sheer reluctance to invest in some R&D that could uncover and harvest the environment’s naturally innovative properties – ie. working with the planet we live on as opposed to stripping it for parts that are worth way less in isolation than they are when they are taken as a whole.
+Our skin is our body’s largest surface area for absorption, yet we carelessly cover it in chemically saturated fabrics, treated the toxic route for sheer reluctance to invest in some R&D that could uncover and harvest the environment’s naturally innovative properties.
+Why are brands so shy about working with the planet we live on as opposed to stripping it for parts that are worth way less in isolation than they are when they are taken as a whole?

-Sometimes, the simplest choices are the better ones: there is nothing more sustainable than making fashion from things that grow.
+Sometimes, the simplest choices are the better ones.
+There is nothing more sustainable than making fashion from things that grow.
 And the idea is catching on.
+For example?
 Reebok recently went public with its plans to create compostable, plant based trainers featuring a mix of cotton and corn, having partnered with Lyle Bio Products, manufacturers of high performance bio-based solutions in order to ditch petroleum based materials.

 Grown from non-genetically modified plants that don’t hurt the environment, fabrics made from organic cotton are also grown without the use of pesticides, herbicides or chemical fertilizers in general.
 When waxed, it also looks a bit like a vegan leather – perfect for vegan ‘leather’ jeans!

-Originally named ‘newcell’, then ‘lyocell’ to finally be commercialized as ‘Tencel’, this cellulose fiber is made from wood pulp and is the very close, non-waste cycle cousin of rayon.
+Originally named ‘newcell’, then ‘lyocell’ to finally be commercialized as ‘Tencel’, this cellulose fiber sounds like some kind of new chemical, but it’s actually totally plant based.
+The stuff is made from wood pulp and is the very close, non-waste cycle cousin of rayon.
 Used primarily for comfortable casual wear due to its soft, breathable properties, you’ll find it in tracksuit form all the way to denim.

-One of the oldest environmentally friendly fabrics, hemp is also one of nature’s strongest and most durable, allowing clothing to retain their shape no matter how many times they go in the washing machine.
-Not only – this incredible plant is naturally more cost effective, growing way faster than trees and has been used in a variety of products, from paper to cosmetics and even natural household cleaners!
+One of the oldest environmentally friendly fabrics, hemp is also one of nature’s strongest and most durable, allowing clothing to retain its shape no matter how many times it goes into the washing machine.
+This incredible plant is naturally more cost effective, growing way faster than trees, and has been used in a variety of products, from paper to cosmetics.

 Able to replicate leather to a T, MuSkin is one of the coolest bio innovations of recent years.
 Essentially a parasitic fungus, this environmentally friendly fiber is both breathable, antibacterial and is easily manipulated to mimic whichever animal leather you fancy – so you can keep rocking snakeskin booties guilt free.